Pearl Couscous Side Dish with Vegetables & Apricots

 • Spices and seasoning

-• Lemon zest or a squeeze of fresh lemon juice will add some bright flavors as will lots of fresh herbs.
+• For brightness, finish with lemon zest or a squeeze of fresh lemon juice and plenty of fresh herbs.

 • Add-ins

-• Sprinkle the finished dish with toasted almonds, pine nuts or other nuts for crunch.
+• Toasted almonds, pine nuts, or other nuts for crunch

-• The couscous can easily be made a couple of hours ahead of serving.
-To reheat, just add a bit more broth or water and reheat covered in the microwave for about a minute.
-Toss then serve.
+• To reheat, add a splash of broth or water and warm it covered in the microwave for about a minute, then toss and serve.

 Nutrition values are estimates.